 Entrance into HDR customarily involves having first completed an Honors degree (at least second class upper standard with a Minimum Research Component), a Masters of Research Degree with a Minimum Research Component, or a Masters Degree (Coursework) or Graduate Diploma with a Minimum Research Component.
 However, professional experience may also satisfy the admission requirements for undertaking a Research Degree at UTAS, such as having worked as a research assistant.
-For more information please see the information provided at the following link or contact the Office (see below).
+For more information please see the information provided at the following what is a research degree or contact the Office (see below).